-- Be Prepared.
 Believe it or not, your behavior prior to sex can have a big impact on your chances of leaking during the act.
 Here are a few tips to help you avoid an uncomfortable situation:

 - Avoid bladder-irritating foods or drinks a couple of hours before bedtime.
 Not sure what your food and drink triggers are?
 There are some common ones, but you can also track your own habits for a week or so to determine what foods and drink you.